CloudByteStorages/blog/_posts/2016-08-29-Pools-Over-iSCSI-Lun.md

   ```
   NOTE

-  - The following steps are performed using two different ElasriCenter setup.
+  1. The following steps are performed using two different ElasriCenter setup.

-  - The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter to create POOL.
+  2. The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter to create POOL.
   ```

-## CONFIGURATION STEPS
+### Configuration Steps

   **STEP 1:**
   - In Elasticenter, got to **HA Groups** section and click on Tasks action tab.